freedomofpress/securedrop-i18n/docs/tails_printing_guide.rst

 |add new printer|

-Immediately, Tails will recongize the plugged-in printer, and make the best suggestion from its on-board database of printer drivers.
+Immediately, Tails will recognize the plugged-in printer, and make the best suggestion from its on-board database of printer drivers.

 |searching for drivers...|